 Korea Rail Pass

-The Korea rail network is extensive and makes travel around South Korea convenient, fast and cost-effective.
+The Korean rail network is extensive and makes travel around South Korea convenient, fast and cost-effective.
 Available only for foreign visitors, consider purchasing a Korea Rail Pass for unlimited use within two to five days on the following services:

 - KTX and KTX-Sancheon high-speed trains